droe-lang/droe-lang.github.io/src/guide/data-structures.md

   is_admin is flag
 end data

-// Note: In current Roe implementation, data structures are primarily
+// Note: In current Droe implementation, data structures are primarily
 // used for documentation and future language features
 // For now, use individual variables to represent structured data